It might work in practice, but it will never work in theory.

 People have been building complex software for over sixty years, but until recently, only a handful of researchers had studied how it was actually done.
 Many people had opinions—often very strong ones—but most of these were based on personal anecdotes or the kind of "it's obvious" reasoning that led Aristotle to conclude that heavy objects fall faster than light ones.

-The aim of this blog is to be a bridge between researchers and practitioners.
+The aim of this site is to be a bridge between researchers and practitioners.
 Each post highlights some useful results from studies past and present in the hope that this will encourage discussion of what we know, what we think we know that ain't actually so, why we believe some things but not others, and what questions should be tackled next.
-In order to be reviewed, a paper must be available under a Creative Commons license (or something equivalent), must present the results of some kind of empirical study, and must be of potential interest to people building actual software systems.
-If you would like to contribute a paper or a review, please mail the site editor.
+In order to be reviewed, a paper must present the results of some kind of empirical study and be of potential interest to people building actual software systems.
+If you would like to contribute a paper or a review, please mail us.